thekalinga/thekalinga.in/_posts/2019-09-20-manufatucturing-consent/2019-09-20-manufatucturing-consent.md

 In this article, I will attempt to convince you with publicly available data that Democratic party insiders are trying manufacture consent in the current 2020 Democratic primary season.
-Specifically, they are trying to prop up the candidates of their choice — Joe Biden, Elizabeth Warren & Pete Buttigieg — while undermining the candidates like Bernie Sander's candidacy thru self-serving "poll"s
+Specifically, they are trying to prop up the candidates of their choice — Joe Biden, Elizabeth Warren & Pete Buttigieg — while undermining Bernie Sander's candidacy thru self-serving "poll"s

 Many of the pollsters publish their polling methodology, sampled demographics, which they then publish along with the results.
 We might disagree with the methodology (or) the